rdamarapati/pushpop/README.md

 ### Recipes

-Here are some ways to use Pushover to do common tasks.
+Here are some ways to use Pushpop to do common tasks.

 ##### Error alerting with Pingpong

 [Pingpong](https://github.com/keenlabs/pingpong.git) captures HTTP request/response data for remote URLs.
-By pairing Pingpong with Pushover, you can get custom alerts and reports about the web performance and availability you're attempting to observe.
+By pairing Pingpong with Pushpop, you can get custom alerts and reports about the web performance and availability you're attempting to observe.

 Here's a `Pushfile` recipe that sends an SMS if any check had errors in the last minute.